microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/smsauthenticationmethodconfiguration-delete.md

 # Delete smsAuthenticationMethodConfiguration
 Namespace: microsoft.graph

-Remove changes made to the [Text Message authentication method policy](../resources/smsauthenticationmethodconfiguration.md) by reverting the policy to its default configuration.
+Remove changes made to the [text message authentication method policy](../resources/smsauthenticationmethodconfiguration.md) by reverting the policy to its default configuration.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).